peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 If the type "T" is Boolean, returns the result of the IsTrue method.

-In the .NET version, if the object is a CBOR map and the type "T" is not specially handled by this method, an object of the given type is created, then this method checks the CBOR object for public, nonstatic writable properties.
-For each method found, if its name (with the "Is" prefix deleted and then converted to camel case) matches the name of a key in this CBOR map, that property's setter is invoked and the corresponding value is passed to that method.
+In the .NET version, if the object is a CBOR map, if the type "T" is not specially handled by this method, and if that type has a zero-argument constructor (default or otherwise), an object of the given type is created, then this method checks the CBOR object for public, nonstatic writable properties.
+For each property found, if its name (with the "Is" prefix deleted and then converted to camel case) matches the name of a key in this CBOR map, and if that property has a getter, that property's setter is invoked and the corresponding value is passed to that method.

-In the Java version, if the object is a CBOR map and the type "T" is not specially handled by this method, an object of the given type is created, then this method checks the CBOR object for public, nonstatic methods starting with the word "set" (followed by an upper-case A to Z) that take a single parameter.
-For each method found, if its name (with the starting word "set" deleted and then converted to camel case) matches the name of a key in this CBOR map, that method is invoked and the corresponding value is passed to that method.
+In the Java version, if the object is a CBOR map, if the type "T" is not specially handled by this method, and if that type has a zero-argument constructor (default or otherwise), an object of the given type is created, then this method checks the CBOR object for public, nonstatic methods starting with the word "set" (followed by an upper-case A to Z) that take a single parameter.
+For each method found, if its name (with the starting word "set" deleted and then converted to camel case) matches the name of a key in this CBOR map, and if it has a corresponding getter method that takes no parameters, that method is invoked and the corresponding value is passed to that method.

 REMARK: The behavior of this method is likely to change in the final version 3.4 of this library as well as in the next major version (4.0).
 There are certain inconsistencies between the ToObject method and the FromObject method as well as between the .NET and Java versions of FromObject.
 For one thing, DateTime/Date objects are converted differently between the two versions -- either as CBOR maps with their "get" properties (Java) or as tag-0 strings (.NET) -- this difference has to remain for backward compatibility with version 3.0.
 For another thing, the treatment of properties/getters starting with "Is" is subtly inconsistent between the .NET and Java versions of FromObject, especially when using certain PODOptions.
 A certain consistency between .NET and Java and between FromObject and ToObject are sought for version 4.0.
 It is also hoped that--